Jidraph1/QoutesAngular/Quotes/README.md

 # Quotes

-## project name
+## Project name
 Quotes 101

-## Development server
+## Description

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+QuotesForYou is a fun website application that enables a user to input their favourite quotes.
+The user is also able to upvote, downvote and delete any quote to their liking.
+The quote details are then displayed on a card.
+This project is built using HTML, CSS, Bootstrap and Angular.

 ## What was used to build to website
 The website was built using HTML, CSS, Bootstrap and Angular to ensure it contains functionality that assists the end user to navigate within the website.